 Access to the Production Environment

-The SHOEBOX system is designed so that no Clearwater employee can access customer data, except under exceptional circumstances.
+SHOEBOX Solutions are designed so that no SHOEBOX employee can access customer data, except under exceptional circumstances.
 Software developers only have access to a separate Staging environment.
 Deployment of software updates to production is done via a release team that has restricted access to only update software but will not have access to production data.
 Access to the production environment is protected using an authenticated VPN connection.
 Access also requires a second factor, one-time password card.

 Access to customer data requires a special request from the customer and with the approval of senior management.
 All employees with access to the production system have been screened with criminal background checks.